Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 	- At each step, the hidden state generates an **observable symbol** (e.g., a nucleotide, a die roll, a word in text)
 - Initial distribution
 	- Probabilities of starting in each hidden state

+Key property:
+- You cannot see the states; you only see the outputs